 If you haven't tried a brie and apple grilled cheese yet, imagine the flavours of a fruit and cheese platter.
 Sweet tart apple, creamy, earthy brie, crispy, buttery toast and a drizzle of honey.
 Honey adds both a sweet and savory flavor that makes this apple and brie sandwich stand out from the rest!
-This is comfort food at it's finest.
-I can definitely say that I love this apple grilled cheese more than any other grilled cheese sandwich I've tried, and I've tried a lot of them!

 - Take your grilled cheese up a notch